alphagov/pay-js-commons/README.md

 ### Https base client

-Used in our Node.js apps to call internal APIs such as connector or ledger.
+Used in our Node.js apps to call internal APIs such as connector, ledger or admin users.

 Uses the NPM Axios library.